koizachek/koizachek/README.md

-- Hello, D.K. here –  Master' degree in technology foresight & a minor in computer science & post-graduate researcher.
+- Hello, D.K. here –  MA in technology foresight & BA in Computer Science
 - Interested in NLP and Human-Computer-Interaction
 - Using Python for data analysis
 - Learning C++